Megislava/Alaskan-Obsidian/Tools/Wireshark.md

 		- active packet sniffing
 		- redirecting the traffic from the host(s) to the monitored machine

+#### Filtering
+- capture filter
+	- before the capture is started, only the filtered value is captures
+- display filter
+	- everything is captured and later displayed is only what is filtered
+	- have shortcuts - with rightclick
 - packet filtering:

 Expression | Meaning
 ------------  | ------------
 ip | IPv4 only
 tcp | TCP only

+#### TShark
+- Wireshark in CMD